Considerations before enabling Google+

 Users can export or transfer their Google+ data using Google Takeout, even if you’ve disabled Google+ for their accounts, if Google Takeout is turned on for their accounts (it's on by default).
 This data includes profiles, streams, circles, contacts, and photos.
 Learn more

 Note: You can control access to Google Takeout using your Admin console.
-You'll find the on/off setting under Organization & users > Services > Additional services.
+You'll find the on/off setting under Apps > Additional Google services > Google Takeout.
+For details, see Turn Additional Google Services on or off.

 Before turning on Google+, you must acknowledge and agree that your organization is solely responsible for complying with all laws and regulations that might be applicable to the provision of Google+ to your organization's end users, such as the Family Educational Rights and Privacy Act of 1974 (FERPA) and Children's Internet Protection Act (CIPA).